WildCodeSchool/structure-mobile/README.md

 # Welcome to Structure Mobile!

 Hi!
-If you need any help to organize your task on your projects, you can use :  **Structure !**
+If you need any help to organize the tasks on your projects, you can use :  **Structure !**
-It's let you create projects and tickets who are assigned  to members of your team project.
+It let you create projects and tickets who are assigned  to members of your team project.

 # Project status

 *This project is currently in development* 👨‍💻👩‍💻

 ## Pre-requisites
-### In order to make this application to work, you need to connect it to a backend
+### In order to make this application work, you need to connect it to a database.
- 1. Clone the back project from [Structure's web application](https://github.com/WildCodeSchool/2203-wns-etchebest-tfs-back.git)
+ 1. Clone the backend repository project from [Structure's web application](https://github.com/WildCodeSchool/2203-wns-etchebest-tfs-back.git)
  2. Start the application for the first time `docker compose -f docker-compose.yml up --build` or if you already built docker you can use `docker compose up`

 ## Start the mobile application